tsqllint/tsqllint/README.md

 # tsqllint

-tsqllint is a tool for describing, identifying, and reporting on undesirable patterns in TSQL code.
+tsqllint is a tool for describing, identifying, and reporting on undesirable patterns in TSQL scripts

 ## Installation